gejames/ansible_tower_automation/README.md

 Wouldn't it be great if we could use our knowledge of Ansible and our existing DevOps process to automate, and in turn document, those changes?
 If we can write a playbook that configures those job templates, credentials, or inventories for us then we have a self-documenting system to configure Tower.
 We can share our playbooks with colleagues so they can quickly deploy the same jobs.
 If deploying Tower to the cloud, we have a way to add all our assets automatically and seamlessly.

-In this article, I will demonstrate how we can leverage the open-source tool tower-cli and write playbooks that will do just that.
+In this article, I will demonstrate how we can install the open-source tool tower-cli and write playbooks that will do just that.

 ## Starting Small